sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend.md

 Before you start, you need to get the contract source files, as a frontend developer.

-Let's use the [HelloWorld contract](./tutorials/hello-world.md) as an example.
+Let's use the [Helloworld contract](./tutorials/hello-world.md) as an example.
 Copy and paste `helloworld.ts` into the `src/contracts` directory.

 ![](../static/img/copy-contract-source.png)